 - Tooth pain

 If your bite is misaligned and left untreated, you might begin to experience TMJ symptoms.
 Dr. Thomas will register and evaluate your bite.
 He will ask you to bite down on a piece of mylar color-transfer paper to register your bite.
-It will reveal if there are places where your upper and lower teeth are not touching.
+It will reveal if there are places where your upper and lower teeth are meeting in such as way as to cause trauma to the teeth or pain.

 You can avoid the pain and discomfort of TMJ disorder.
 Call us to schedule an appointment for an exam with Dr. Thomas or complete our Request an Appointment form.